christiano84/responsive-navbar-no-javascript/README.md

-This is a mobile navigation menu written in pure HTMl and CSS with no Javascript by making clever usage of the HTML checkbox.
+This is a mobile navigation menu written in pure HTML and CSS with no Javascript by making clever usage of the HTML checkbox.

 # responsive-navbar-no-javascript